Ekinadoese/CAPSTONE-LITA-CUSTOMER-SUBSCRIPTION-PROJECT/README.md

 - *North:* Introduce lower-cost trials or discounts to attract new customers.
 - *West:* Promote upgrades to higher-tier plans and explore why customer engagement may be stagnant.

 **Retain and Expand in the East and South:** These regions already perform well, but offering new product bundles or premium services could further increase profitability.
+Focus marketing efforts in South and East regions to promote Premium subscriptions and increase revenue beyond current levels.

 **Optimize Regional Campaigns:** Tailoring campaigns to reflect each region’s preferences will ensure better engagement and more balanced revenue growth across all regions.

 **Retained customers:** This customer segment provide an opportunity to upsell or cross-sell higher-tier plans.
+Launch customer loyalty programs for Basic and Standard plans to prevent churn and upsell into Premium offerings.

 **Customers with canceled subscriptions:** This customer segment require re-engagement campaigns (e.g., personalized discounts, limited-time offers).
 This could reduce churn and drive renewals.